 Owing to the increase in the market demand, developing new and improved avocado genotypes is vital for enhancing avocado cultivation by adapting to changing climatic conditions and increasing consumer accessibility and acceptance, rather than maintaining old genotypes in production.
 Since from many years seed propagation and cross-pollination there is now a high degree of genetic variation, observed in tree form, leaf structure, fruit shape, and texture.
 As a result, a significant range of ecotypes can be found, especially in Kodagu and Mysuru.
 These local ecotypes have since been collected and characterization and use of these genotypes in future breeding programme has immense scope in developing new varieties of avocado.
 However, before going for the breeding, a thorough understanding of the relationship between yield and its contributing traits is fundamental in plant breeding.
 To design an effective breeding program for any crop, breeders must comprehend how these yield-determining characteristics interact with each other.
-For this understanding, path coefficient analysis, together with correlation coefficients, offers valuable insights into the genetic relationships among different traits (Bhatt, 1973).
+For this understanding, path coefficient together with correlation coefficients analysis, offers valuable insights into the genetic relationships among different traits (Bhatt, 1973).
 These statistical methods are routinely used to quantify both the direct and indirect effects that one trait can have on another (Dewey and Lu, 1959).
 Grafius (1959) illustrated that yield itself might not be a single heritable trait; instead, it results from the multiplicative interaction of multiple genes associated with various yield components.
 Thus, a clear understanding of how yield is linked to its components, as well as the interrelation among those components, is critical for systematic and targeted crop improvement efforts (Rao et al., 2004).

 Path analysis is particularly helpful in indirect selection, as it pinpoints which traits have the strongest contribution to yield.
 When combined with correlation analysis, it enhances the understanding of the causal relationships between pairs of traits.
 If correlation values are interpreted alongside the magnitude of each character’s direct and indirect contributions to yield, selection criteria for identifying superior genotypes become more effective.
 Consequently, the present investigation was planned to estimate both genotypic and phenotypic correlations and assess their direct and indirect effects in avocado, utilizing path coefficient analysis to pinpoint which traits are most relevant for yield improvement.
 And also, clustering is done based on their morphology and other biochemical characters.